Distance evolutions in growing preferential attachment graphs: Introduction

 There are three main difficulties in the outlined procedure.
-Firstly, it is not good enough to start the two-connector procedure from $u_t$ (or $v_t$) because the error terms arising from $t'$ close to $t$ are too large.
-To resolve this, we start the procedure from a vertex, say $q_{t,0}$, that has degree at least $s_0^\sss{(0)}$ at time $t$ for some constant $s_0^\sss{(0)}$.
+Firstly, it is not good enough to start the two-connector procedure from $u_t$ (or $v_t$) because the error terms coming from controlling the growth of the degree of $u_t$ (or $v_t$) at $t'$ close to $t$ are too large.
+To resolve this, we start the procedure from a vertex -- say $q_{t,0}$ -- that has degree at least $s_0^\sss{(0)}$ at time $t$ for some large but universally bounded constant $s_0^\sss{(0)}$.
 The segment between $q_t$ and $q_{t,0}$ is fixed for all $t'\geq t$, so that we only have to account for a possible error once.
-Secondly, we need a bound on the degree of the vertex $q_{t,0}$ over the entire time interval $[t, \infty)$, not just at a specific time $t'$.
+Secondly, we need to bound the degree of the vertex $q_{t,0}$ from below over the entire time interval $[t, \infty)$, not just at a specific time $t'$.
 For this we employ martingale arguments.
 Lastly, to make the error probabilities summable in $t'$, we argue that the two-connector procedure does not have be executed for every time $t'\geq t$, but only along a specific subsequence of times $(t_i)_{i\geq 0}$, where

-This sequence is chosen such that at time $t_{i+1}$ one iteration less than at time $t_i$ is needed to reach the inner core from the initial vertices.
+This sequence is chosen such that at time $t_{i+1}$ one iteration less than at time $t_i$ is needed to reach the inner core from the initial vertices, and these are exactly the times when $K_{t,t'}$ crosses an integer and hence a previously present path is no longer short enough.
 See Figure \ref{fig:upper-bound} for a sketch.
+On the time scale $T_t(a)$, the number of iterations scales linearly in $a\in[0,1]$.